Floorp-Projects/Floorp/devtools/docs/user/page_inspector/how_to/work_with_animations/animation_inspector_(firefox_41_and_42)/index.rst

 =======================================

 .. note::
   Note that the Animation inspector's UI was revamped in Firefox 43.
-To see what the Animation inspector looks like in Firefox 43 and subsequent releases, see `the main "Work with animations" page <https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations#animation_inspector>`_.
+To see what the Animation inspector looks like in Firefox 43 and subsequent releases, see :ref:`the main "Work with animations" page <page-inspector-how-to-work-with-animations-animation-inspector>`.

 The Animation inspector enables you to: